rhysd/kiro-editor/README.md

 - Support editing UTF-8 characters like '🐶' (kilo only supports ASCII characters)
 - Undo/Redo
-- More userful shortcuts (Alt modifier is supported)
+- More useful shortcuts (Alt modifier is supported)
 - 24bit colors (true colors) and 256 colors support using [gruvbox][] retro color palette with 16 colors fallback
 - More efficient screen rendering and highlighting (kilo renders entire screen each time)